langjam/jam0004/README.md

 ## Timeline

-The langjam begins at [9pm UK time](https://everytimezone.com/?t=62d9e880,4b0) 22nd of July and runs until the 9pm UK time the 24th of July.
-At 9pm UK time on the 24th of July, we'll end submissions for the jam and begin the optional documentation period. **Make sure you have submitted your PR before this cut-off**.
+The langjam begins at [9pm UK time](https://everytimezone.com/?t=63eec380,4ec) on the 17th of Feb and runs until [9pm UK time](https://everytimezone.com/?t=63f01500,a8c) on the 19th of Feb.
+At 9pm UK time on the 19th of Feb, we'll end submissions for the jam and begin the optional documentation period. **Make sure you have submitted your PR before this cut-off**.

 After the first 48 hours, you have an optional additional 48 hours where you can spend up to 12 total hours working on a website and documentation.
 You're not required to use this time, but it is there to give you time to rest and write docs.

 ## Judging

 Judging will take place after the jam has ended.
-Once judging has concluded, we'll pick a set of winning projects that will become part of a video on the [Systems with JT](https://www.youtube.com/user/giard321) YouTube channel.
+Once judging has concluded, we'll pick a set of winning projects.

 You're welcome to try out other projects.
 We'll have a way to leave comments so you can share your thoughts and vote on which you liked best, too.